oculometric/stui/doc/COMPONENTS.md

 | bool array    | data                  | nullptr       |
 | QRVersion     | version               | 11            |

 Unfortunately you have to generate your own QR codes still.
 Neither parameter may be initialised in LayoutScript.
+This component is part of the `stui_extensions.h` file.